 Whether you use your attic for storage, are planning to convert it into a living space or don’t do anything with it, it’s important to protect your roof from radiant heat from the sun.
 Without adequate insulation, your attic space will get very hot and this heat can transfer to the rest of your home.

 The best way to protect your home from radiant heat from the sun is by installing reflective insulation under the roofing material.

-We don’t typically recommend loose fill and spray foam insulation at Pricewise Insulation as it has a number of disadvantages compared to insulation batts.
+We don’t typically recommend loose-fill insulation or spray foam insulation at Pricewise Insulation as it has a number of disadvantages compared to batt insulation.